sgkertsos/traffic-sign-classification/README.md

 When the Gunicorn docker container starts for the first time, the **init.py** script runs.
 In this script the following happen:

-* Data is loaded
+* Images are loaded
-* Data preparation is made
+* Images are resized to 32x32 pixels and stored in the train-r folder.
-* Data is split into train and test data
+* Dataset is split into train and test data
-* Test data is saved as **test.csv** in the **/app/data** folder so that you can have some examples to play with.
-* A Random Forest Regressor model with specific parameters is trained.
+* A model with specific parameters is trained.
 The specific model and the specific parameters were selected after model evaluation was performed by using the **notebook.ipynb** Jupyter Notebook file.
-* The model is saved under the filename **model.bin**.
+* The model is saved under the filename **traffic_sign_classification_model.h5** in the **app/models** folder.

-This model is then loaded by the house price predict web service to predict house prices.
+This model is then loaded by the traffic sign classification web service to predict house prices.

 **Note**
-The script checks if the model file **(model.bin)** file exists.
+The script checks if the model file **(traffic_sign_classification_model.h5)** file exists.
 If the file exists, the script will not perform the initialization process again.

 ### Access the user interface
 Open your preferred browser and navigate to the following address: